termgiles/Mars_Rover/README.md

 ## A C# console app-game where users collect coins.

 Users define a grid layout and a starting position for the rover.
 The grid is quasi-randomly populated with features each implementing the IGridElement interface.
 The user can move the 'rover' using a series of string commands entered in the terminal or using the arrow keys with the terminal executing arrow key inputs recieved between each screen refresh.
-The game and it's varaious pages are rendered in ASCII art:
+The game and its varaious pages are rendered in ASCII art:

 ============================================================